fonsecajr/Projects/README.md

 # Projects

-Projects from the oven, look at them, they are so HOT!
+Projects in the oven, look at them, they are so HOT!

 AliceVision_Photogrametry.ipynb	is the AliceVision aplication for in cloud GPU Photogrametry studies.